In this section, you will explore the following questions:

 Decades of research by paleontologists have shown that birds evolved from therapods, meat-eating dinosaurs (Figure 30.14).
 In fact, fossil evidence shows that meat-eating dinosaurs that lived more than 100 million years ago had a similar flow-through respiratory system with lungs and air sacs.
 Archaeopteryx and Xiaotingia, for example, were flying dinosaurs and are believed to be early precursors of birds.

 Most of us consider that dinosaurs are extinct.
 However, modern birds are descendants of avian dinosaurs.
 The respiratory system of modern birds has been evolving for hundreds of millions of years.

-- The “flow-through respiratory system” allows air to only entirely in one direction, without retracing its pathway at all, allowing the animal to breathe faster while in flight
+The “flow-through respiratory system” allows air to move only entirely in one direction, without retracing its pathway at all, allowing the animal to breathe faster while in flight.

 All mammals have lungs that are the main organs for breathing.
 Lung capacity has evolved to support the animal’s activities.
 During inhalation, the lungs expand with air, and oxygen diffuses across the lung’s surface and enters the bloodstream.
 During exhalation, the lungs expel air and lung volume decreases.
 In the next few sections, the process of human breathing will be explained.

 The Mechanics of Human Breathing

 Boyle’s Law is the gas law that states that in a closed space, pressure and volume are inversely related.
 As volume decreases, pressure increases and vice versa (Figure 30.15).
 The relationship between gas pressure and volume helps to explain the mechanics of breathing.